jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 Access the application
 ---------------------

+When you deploy the quickstart (or start the server-one after deployment) it should display in server-one log the registration for the ClientSecurityInterceptor as

+>>>>>>>>>> ClientSecurityInterceptor Constructor

+When you deploy EJB it shows the JNDI names for HelloEJB and SecuredEJB.

 Access http://localhost:8080/jboss-as-propagation-web/hello

 It should displays "Successfully called Hello EJB".
 This show the remoting part is working.
 This is a non protected servlet that calls a non protected EJB.
+The response is
+Hello Principal : anonymous
+Hello Remote User : null
+Hello Authentication Type : null

+The log shoud show (only the relevant parts)

+[Server:server-one] ejb: Proxy for remote EJB StatelessEJBLocator{appName='', moduleName='jboss-as-propagation-ejb', distinctName='', beanName='HelloEJB', view='interface org.jboss.as.quickstarts.ejb_security.Hello'}
+[Server:server-one] >>>>>>>>>>>> principal: null
+[Server:server-two]  ==> EJB principal: anonymous

 Access http://localhost:8080/jboss-as-propagation-web/secure_ejb